What is the Potomac Aquifer?

 • Create a sustainable source for groundwater replenishment

-• Protect groundwater from contamination due to salt water intrusion
+• Help protect groundwater from contamination due to saltwater intrusion

 Replenishing our groundwater for generations to come

 SWIFT proactively considers the needs of eastern Virginia’s groundwater users while improving our region’s environmental resiliency – and protecting a diminishing resource.
-Hydraulic modeling suggests that this initiative may reduce the effects of sea level rise by up to 25 percent and positively impact nearly the entire Potomac aquifer, as far north as Maryland and south beyond the North Carolina border.
-With the addition of 120 million gallons of clean water each day, the model also predicts that the aquifer can support all existing permits for groundwater use, with capacity to allow future withdrawals practically anywhere within the Eastern Virginia Groundwater Management Area.
+Hydraulic modeling suggests that this initiative may reduce land subsidence, combat sea level rise, and positively impact nearly the entire Potomac aquifer, as far north as Maryland and south beyond the North Carolina border.
+With the addition of 50 million gallons of SWIFT Water® each day, the model also predicts that the aquifer can increase the availability of groundwater as far north as Maryland and as far south as North Carolina.

 Basic geology